giovannidoni/pypamm/README.md

   - **Graph-based Quick Shift**: Shows how to use pre-computed neighbor graphs for faster clustering
 - **Minimum Spanning Tree (MST)**: Demonstrates how to build and use MSTs
 - **Complete Pipeline**: Shows how to combine multiple algorithms in a data analysis pipeline
+- **PAMM Clustering**: Demonstrates the complete PAMM algorithm with bootstrapping and graph-based optimization

 For more detailed information about the examples, see the [Examples Documentation](docs/examples.md).